seblucas/www-blog/content/en/tips/extract-specific-file-from-archive.md

-/*
+---
-Title: How to extract a specific file from an archive
+title: "How to extract a specific file from an archive"
-Description:
-Author: Sébastien Lucas
-Date: 2012/03/27
-Robots: noindex,nofollow
-Language: en
-Tags: debian,windows
-*/
+date: 2012-03-27
+tags: [debian,windows]
+slug: extract-specific-file-from-archive
+aliases: [/en/tips/extract-specific-file-from-archive]
+---
 # How to extract a specific file from an archive

 I'll use 7zip :